Jeyep18/TkinterCalorieTracker/README.md

 ## Usage

 1. **First Launch**: Create your profile by entering your stats (age, weight, height, activity level, goal)
-2. **Search Food**: Click "Search Food" to find and log foods from the database
+2. **Add Food**: Click "Add Food" to find and log foods from the database
 3. **Add Custom Food**: Click "Add Custom Food" to add your own foods
 4. **View Daily Log**: Click "View Today's Log" to see all logged foods grouped by meal